Have you observed the frequency with which your pet scratches and licks its body? Have you noticed any abnormal bumps or sores on their skin?

 These lesions are usually red and raised, with a white center that has a pus-like substance.
 So, they appear very visible in the affected area.

-Other signs include circular crusts on the skin, dry or flaky patches, and hair loss and itching, which cause discomfort for your pet.
+Other signs include circular crusts on the skin, dry or flaky patches, hair loss, and itching, which can cause discomfort for your pet.

 In shorter-haired pets, the coat may appear to protrude or stick up.
-Because of this, they may look more like hives or moth-eaten due to patchy hair loss.
+Because of patchy hair loss, this may make the pet look more like hives or moth-eaten.

-Also, wet layers of the skin may present, especially around the toes or even in folds, which could produce an unpleasant musty smell.
+Also, wet skin layers may present, especially around the toes or even in folds, which could produce an unpleasant musty smell.

 If you notice these symptoms, visit your vet to examine them closely and run various tests.